AdditionalMy father's family:

 Entered in order to marriage James Blain in Dalhapoch and Marey McKibbon and both in this parish |

-Alternatively, was James Blain married twice?
-I earlier thought this likely, given the similarity of names of the children of Peter Blain, son of James and Janet McBryd, and William Blain, son of James and Marey McKibbon.
-The records hold few clues here.
-But of all the marriage records I have looked at for Inch parish in the 18th century, only that one gives the name of the place where the groom farmed.
+An alternative, earlier, speculation was that one James Blain had married twice.
+I had thought this possible, given the similarity of names of the children of Peter Blain, son of James and Janet McBryd, and William Blain, son of James and Marey McKibbon.
+However it seems more likely that there were two James Blains, one farming at Doss and one at Dalhabboch.
+Of all the marriage records I have looked at for Inch parish in the later 18th century, only that one, of James Blain and Marey McKibbon, gives the name of the place where the groom farmed.

 Records of farm horses and tax payable in the late 18th century have recently been made available through the Scotland's Places website at http://www.scotlandsplaces.gov.uk/.
 These show the numbers of farm horses and tax payable on them - the horse tax being apparently a new way for the government to raise money.

-Dalhabboch has only one name given, that of Hugh Douglas, with one horse.Dalhabboch is a working sheep-farm today.
+Dalhabboch is a working sheep-farm today.
 I investigated its tenancy through the 1841 and 1851 censuses.
 Alas there were no Blains remaining there.
 In the 1841 census there are two households listed at 'Dalhuboch': one is unoccupied, the other has the family of Alex Douglas (40) born Wigtownshire, Mary (40) born outside the county, Hugh (5) and two young agricultural labourers (John McGinn aged 10 and John Harvie aged 15).
 Investigation shows an Alexander Douglas born in 1800, son of Hugh Douglas of the 1797 horse tax record: an LDS member gives the birth at 'Dalhaboch', and mother Elizabeth Adair, and the births of later children, which show the mother's name, give her as mother.

-Pulryan is not listed in the 1841 census, that I can find.
+Pularyan is not listed in the 1841 census, that I can find.

 In the 1851 census only one large household is noted, that of Agnes Scobae born in Ayrshire, her son Andrew Rowan described as farmer of 800 acres, 30 arable, and various other family members and labourers.

 My speculation, therefore, is that James Blain farmed at Dalhaboch or at Pularyan, which may have been listed as one of the Dalhabboch households.
-His widow, Mary McKibbon or McCubbin, would be the 'Mrs Blain' found there in 1797.
+His widow, Mary McKibbon or McCubbin, may be the 'Mrs Blain' found there in 1797.

 In any case, these Inch farms hold clues to the ancestry of William Blain, gardener or farm worker, his children including William and Robert, boilermakers in Greenock, and the later Blains of my family.

 [1]It isn't clear which of the children Jessie and John was older, as only John has a birth record extant, from 1820.
-Jessie's age was given as 20 in the 1841 census, and she could therefore be aged between 20 and 24, that is, born between 1816 and 1841.
+Jessie's age was given as 20 in the 1841 census, and she could therefore be aged between 20 and 24, that is, born between 1816 and 1821.

 [2]An account of life in a 17th century fermtoun, and of moving between Wigtownshire and Ulster, is given at http://www.nifhs.org/oldsite/over_the_sheugh.htm